Teenage Joans

-Teenage Joans are an Australian indie rock duo from Adelaide, South Australia, who formed in 2018.
+Teenage Joans are an Australian indie rock and punk rock duo from Adelaide, South Australia, who formed in 2018.
 The duo consists of vocalist and drummer Tahlia Borg and vocalist and guitarist Cahli Blakers.

 The duo rose to prominence with their debut single "By the Way".
 Their second single, "Three Leaf Clover", was released in March 2020 and became the winning song of Triple J's 2020 Unearthed High competition.
 Their debut extended play, Taste of Me, was released on 28 May 2021.

-Citing Waax, Camp Cope, and Tired Lion as musical influences, their music encompasses genres including indie rock, pop, punk rock and rock.
+They released their debut studio album, The Rot That Grows Inside My Chest, in October 2023, and an accompanying short film in 2024.

 The duo have been the recipients of multiple awards, winning South Australian Live Act of the Year at the 2019 National Live Music Awards, and six awards at the 2021 South Australian Music Awards, including Best Group, Best New Artist, Best Punk Artist, Best Release (for Taste of Me), Best Cover Art and Best Song (for "Something About Being Sixteen").